hpc-uk/build-instructions/pyenvs/horovod/build_horovod_0.26.1_cirrus_gpu.md

 Instructions for building Horovod for the Cirrus GPU nodes
 ==========================================================

-These instructions show how to build a Python virtual environment (venv) that provides Horovod 0.25.0, a distributed deep learning training framework, one that encompasses three ML libraries, [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/) and [MXNet](https://mxnet.apache.org/).
+These instructions show how to build a Python virtual environment (venv) that provides Horovod 0.26.1, a distributed deep learning training framework, one that encompasses three ML libraries, [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
-The instructions will attempt to install the latest versions of those libraries; as of 5 Aug 2022, these are TensorFlow 2.9.1, PyTorch 1.12.1 and MXNet 1.9.1.
+The instructions will attempt to install the latest versions of those libraries; as of Apr 2023, these are TensorFlow 2.11.0 and PyTorch 1.13.1.

 The Horovod environment is intended to run on the Cirrus GPU nodes (Cascade Lake, NVIDIA Tesla V100-SXM2-16GB).

-This venv is an extension of the Miniconda3 (Python 3.9.13) environment provided by the `python/3.9.13-gpu` module.
+This venv is an extension of the Miniconda3 (Python 3.10.8) environment provided by the `python/3.10.8-gpu` module.
-MPI comms is handled by the [Horovod](https://horovod.readthedocs.io/en/stable/index.html) 0.25.0 package (built with NCCL 2.11.4).
+MPI comms is handled by the [Horovod](https://horovod.readthedocs.io/en/stable/index.html) 0.26.1 package (built with NCCL 2.11.4).
 Horovod is required for running TensorFlow/PyTorch over multiple GPUs distributed across multiple compute nodes.